MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-delete-appointments-and-cancel-meetings-by-using-ews-in-exchange.md

 ---
-title: "How to Delete appointments and cancel meetings by using EWS in Exchange"
+title: "Delete appointments and cancel meetings by using EWS in Exchange"
 manager: sethgros
 ms.date: 9/17/2015
 ms.audience: Developer